 If you do have to order it you can get it from Amazon, the full name is Vital Wheat Gluten.
 Or maybe you’ll have a larger selection in your health food store than we did and won’t have to order it.

-It’s super high in protein, like super high (each vegan steak was 58g protein) since there is 75 grams of protein in 100g of wheat gluten.
+It’s super high in protein, like super high (each vegan steak was 58g protein) since there is 75 grams of protein in 100 grams of wheat gluten.

 Vital wheat gluten is really an essential component of this recipe and what creates the texture.
-If you are gluten-free, then you might like to try this gluten-free vegan steak from Gourmandelle, or try our portobello steaks.
+If you are gluten-free, then you might like to try this gluten-free vegan steak from Gourmandelle, or try our portobello steaks or tofu steaks.

 - First you add canned chickpeas, spices, tomato paste and vegetable stock to your food processor.